by Lanard Perry

 Conclusion

-So, if you're looking for a unique way to directly impact the quality of life of people living in your community, creating a Community Resource Guide can make a significant and lasting impact on it.
+If you're looking for a unique way to directly impact the quality of life of people in your community, creating a Community Resource Guide is a meaningful way to do it.
 And if your community already has one, chances are there are worthwhile services overlooked and not mentioned in them that could be valuable and welcomed information to highlight in the one you create.

 Here's to doing good and being better!